allprojects/EventEmbed/README.md

 // testString => "Hello Projection!"
 ```

-Also note, that projections always have to return a Tuple, even if this turns out to be a 1-tuple.
+Also note that projections always have to return a Tuple, even if this turns out to be a 1-tuple.

 The available compare functions are the following:
 ```